Limassol: Education

 Several new campuses have been announced or are under development.
 Pascal International Education is expanding with two new campuses in Limassol, one of which will offer the IB Diploma Programme starting in 2025.
 The Island Private School, an IB Continuum school, is expanding to include a boarding facility.
 In 2025, construction is expected to begin on a €50 million Jewish educational campus in the area of Polemidia, funded by the Yael Foundation and set to open in 2027 as a flagship international school for up to 1,500 students.

 In addition to the various Greek and English speaking schools, the Nareg Armenian School also has a campus in the city, one of three on the island.
 Another notable example is Saint Mary's School, a Catholic institution founded in 1923 by the Franciscan Missionary Sisters of the Sacred Heart, offering primary and secondary education to students of all religions.
 Its curriculum places strong emphasis on modern languages—including English, Greek, French, and Italian—while gradually integrating science and commercial subjects.

-In terms of higher education, Limassol is the base of Cyprus University of Technology (CUT), one of three state universities, established in 2004.
+In terms of higher education, Limassol is the base of Cyprus University of Technology, one of three state universities.
 The city is also home to Frederick University and the University of Limassol, which are both private universities.
 Many institutions of tertiary education can be found in the city.